-The soil types generally encountered within the upper ten (10) feet at the test boring locations are of fair bearing quality and have low potential for shrink and swell with changes in moisture content.
+The soil types generally encountered within the eight (8) feet at the test boring locations are of fair to good bearing quality and have low potential for shrink and swell with changes in moisture content.
 These type soils are not considered active or expansive and generally suitable for support of lightly loaded structures on a shallow foundation system.